Moqume/Background-Manager-WP/readme.txt

 == Changelog ==

+= 1.2.2 =

+* Fixed: Restored Pinterest button functionality
+* Fixed: Addressed regression bug for MSIE 7 and MSIE 8, which also addressed initial "flash" on some browsers

 = 1.2 (February 13, 2013) =
 * __Added__: Support for WooCommerce categories
 * Fixed: Background would always show on search results regardless of user selection.